Peter Mangs

 Peter Mangs (born 1972), sometimes nicknamed Laser Man II (Lasermannen II), is a Swedish serial killer and lone wolf terrorist.
-He was responsible for at least three racially motivated murders between 2003 and 2010, and twelve murder attempts, in a series of serial shootings in the city of Malmö.
+He was responsible for at least three racially motivated murders between 2003 and 2010, and twelve attempted murders, in a series of serial shootings in the city of Malmö.
 In 2012 Mangs was found guilty on two counts of murder and four counts of attempted murder, and given a life sentence.

 Early life

 Peter Mangs was born in 1972, and was raised in the Lindängen area of Malmö.
 He was raised by a single mother.
 Mangs had an immigrant background himself via a father born in Närpes, Finland.

 Mangs professed to feel alienated and frustrated with society.
 His lawyers argued that he had Asperger syndrome.
 Mangs suspected that he had the disorder since at least 2005, when he joined an association for people with Asperger syndrome, and was formally diagnosed in May 2009.
 He had a very high score of 19 on the Autistic Diagnostic Observation Schedule (ADOS).

 Mangs was familiar with white supremacist literature and had read about lone wolf tactical materials.
 He had read both of William Luther Pierce's far right-novels The Turner Diaries and Hunter.
 He was fixated on racist serial killer Joseph Paul Franklin, who Hunter is devoted to.
 He was introduced to Franklin by the book.